RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 When a member describes significant distress because of TAF, a listener cannot give advice or suggest how to solve the problem, but a listener can state a simple fact, like:

-*Member:* This is eating up my whole life.
+|Member:|This is eating up my whole life.
 I virtually can't get in the car because I spend so much time worrying that I've killed someone.
-{:.chat}

-*Listener:* That's the kind of thing a professional can help with.
+|Listener:|That's the kind of thing a professional can help with.
 {:.chat}

 ### Listeners